 Researchers concluded that this stage inevitably ends, and it’s how couples deal with this that’ll determine the success of a long-term relationship.

-In successful relationships, the lust at the end of the honeymoon stage is replaced with a deeper love, respect and friendship.
+In successful relationships, the lust at the end of the honeymoon stage is replaced with deeper love, respect, and friendship.
 That’s what keeps couples together.

 So, don’t panic if you go from having sex daily to having sex once a week or less.
-The love and satisfaction in your relationship is the most important thing.
+Love and satisfaction in your relationship is the most important thing.

 Related Content: Most Creative Ways To Initiate Love-Making